Macedonian History

 Such conflict and persecution led many Macedonians to leave their homeland and immigrate to North America and Australia.
 Over time, they began to demand and lobby the world’s great powers to help in the establishment of a free and independent Macedonia.
 The Macedonian Patriotic Organization (MPO) was established in 1922 for this very reason.

-In recent times, independence finally came to a portion of Macedonia as noted below.
+In 1991, independence finally came to a portion of Macedonia!